DataMining-ClusteringAnalysis/CRAD-Clustering/README.md

 Inputs:

-xxDist - A distance matrix using robust mahalanobis distance
+xxDist - A distance matrix using robust mahalanobis distance.

-StepSize - Maximum steps of neighborhood you check in histogram to find optimal cut-off parameter
+StepSize - Maximum steps of neighborhood you check in histogram to find optimal cut-off parameter.

-Nbin - Number of bin in histogram to find optimal cut-off parameter
+Nbin - Number of bin in histogram to find optimal cut-off parameter.

 Outputs:

 An adjancey matrix

-Then you can call function clustering_(data, adj) to get clustering result where
+Then you can call function clustering_(data, adj) to get clustering result

+where

 Inputs:

-data - A m by n matrix where m corresponds to number of observations, and n corresponds to number of features. adj - An adjancey matrix which is calculated in above step.
+data - A m by n matrix where m corresponds to number of observations, and n corresponds to number of features.

+adj - An adjancey matrix which is calculated in above step.

 Output:

 An array with either a cluster id number.

 For Extended DBSCAN:

-Call the function dbscan_newM(xxDist, StepSize, Nbin, min_points)
+Call the function `dbscan_newM(xxDist, StepSize, Nbin, min_points)` where

 Inputs:

-xxDist - A distance matrix using robust mahalanobis distance StepSize - Maximum steps of neighborhood you check in histogram to find optimal cut-off parameter Nbin - Number of bin in histogram to find optimal cut-off parameter min_points - The minimum number of points to make a cluster
+xxDist - A distance matrix using robust mahalanobis distance

+StepSize - Maximum steps of neighborhood you check in histogram to find optimal cut-off parameter

+Nbin - Number of bin in histogram to find optimal cut-off parameter

+min_points - The minimum number of points to make a cluster

 Outputs:

 An array with either a cluster id number.